 Now, while we might get a bit of a chuckle out of it from time to time, these videos do bring up an interesting question: are sheep dangerous?

-No, sueep are not usually aggressive – they typically keep their distance, and mind their own business.
-With that said, they can become aggressive when cornered, threatened, or mistreated, particularly the rams.
+No, sheep are not usually aggressive – they typically keep their distance, and mind their own business.
+However, they may become aggressive when cornered, threatened, or mistreated – particularly the rams.

 Rams tend to headbutt each-other in fights, and sometimes they headbutt humans as well; knocking them down.
 The blunt force injuries from the actual headbutt can sometimes be fatal.

 Different Breeds of Sheep

 First off, as with all animal species, there are a few different types of sheep.
 Some examples include:

 - Lincoln Long Wool

 Merino, Cotswold, and the Lincoln Long Wool are domestic breeds raised for meat and wool respectively.

 Bighorn sheep live in large herds and are named for their large horns.
 They are found throughout North America.
 Both the rams and the ewes have horns with the rams’ horns being longer and more curved than those of the ewes.
 These guys typically weigh in at 315 lbs.
 (143kg) with their horns weighing around 30 lbs.
 (14kg).

 Dall sheep are found in Alaska and the Yukon Territory, as well as a few other places.
 Like Bighorn sheep, Dall sheep have horns with the rams having longer, curvier horns than the ewes.